Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 Penalties for Domestic Violence in Ohio

 The severity of Ohio domestic violence penalties depends on the facts of each case and whether you’re a first-time or repeat offender.
+Domestic violence jail time in Ohio could range from little to no jail time to years in prison.

 A Dayton, OH criminal defense attorney can help you determine what penalties might apply to your case.